 The latest hydrological data via file transfer protocol

-It is also possible to receive the current data (unchecked raw data) from some 300 FOEN automatic gauging stations on Swiss watercourses, lakes and groundwater resources via file transfer protocol (FTP, http).
+Where certain conditions are met, it is also possible to receive current data (unchecked raw data) from the FOEN's automatic gauging stations on Swiss watercourses and lakes via file transfer protocol (FTP).
+This service is free of charge.